sssx-dev/sssx/README.md

 ### Features

-- 📈 Incremental updates `sssx build <url>`
+- 📈 Incremental updates `sssx build <url>`.
-- 🚀 1000ms or less spent on building each page
+- 🚀 It's fast!
+1000ms or less spent on building each page.
-- 👍 Static pages don't need JavaScript whatsoever
+- 👍 Each page is it's own SPA.
+Fully autonomous.
-- 💦 Hydration using Svelte components
+- 💦 Hydration using Svelte components.
-- 📦 Small size of JavaScript overhead (thanks to Svelte)
+- 📦 Small size of JavaScript overhead, thanks to Svelte.
-- 💪 ESM first, no more enormous CommonJS bundles (thanks to Esbuild)
+- 💪 ESM first, no more enormous CommonJS bundles, thanks to Esbuild.
 - 🕸️ Out of box SEO features: metatags, i18n, web vitals, robots, sitemap, etc.
+- 🏠 Host anywhere.
+It's just HTML files with bunch of CSS and JS files.
+- ⚡️ You can generate one URL or millions.
+No need to rebuild whole website each time.
+- 😎 Development Experience is our priority!

 ## Documentation